aid3ng/minecraft-knowledge/README.md

 ## The best way to kill a creeper

+First you need to get a stone axe.
+Then, find a creeper.
+You want to run up to it, jump, and hit it while you're coming down on your jump.
+Then run away while it's flickering so it stops.
+Then you will repeat that until it's killed.

 ## How to travel to the world border

 ## How to break bedrock